-The average home insurance cost in New Hampshire is $724 annually, for $250k in dwelling coverage.
-This is well-below the national average of $1,312.
-Compared to its neighbors, New Hampshire averages below Maine home insurance, which comes in at $956 annually.
-However, New Hampshire does cost slightly more than Vermont, which averages $686 per year.
+The average home insurance cost in New Hampshire is $724 annually for $250K in dwelling coverage.
+This is well below the national average of $1,312 per year.
+New Hampshire’s average rate is lower than Maine’s average home insurance premium, which comes in at $956 annually.
+However, home insurance in New Hampshire does cost slightly more than it does in Vermont, where the average cost is $686 per year.

 Home insurance in New Hampshire

 New Hampshire experiences its fair share of volatile weather conditions.
 Understanding the common types of home damage in the state might help you purchase coverage accordingly.

 New Hampshire homeowners face several different types of risks:

 - Hurricanes: Although New England doesn’t get hit with hurricanes as often as the Southern states along the East Coast do, storms have been known to hit the area.
 Hurricanes can cause high winds and flooding.